getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 <a name="onPageContentProcessed"></a>
 #### onPageContentProcessed

-This even is fired after the page's `content()` method has processed the page content.
+This event is fired after the page's `content()` method has processed the page content.
 This is particularly useful if you want to perform actions on the post-processed content but ensure the results are cached.
 Performance is not a problem because this event will not run on a cached page, only when the cache is cleared or a cache-clearing event occurs.

 <a name="onFolderProcessed"></a>
 #### onFolderProcessed